PedestrianDynamics/jupedsim/docs/source/concepts/routing.rst

     :width: 40%
     :align: center

-A least targeted transition can be added to a journey with:
+A least-targeted transition can be added to a journey with:

 .. code-block:: python